derhansen/derhansen.github.io/_posts/2023-07-12-ckeditor5-typo3-backend-module.md

 ];
 {% endhighlight %}

+By adding a dependency to `rte_ckeditor`, the CKEditor 5 dependencies are automatically imported.

 Next, a custom ES6 module with a very basic CKEditor 5 configuration is added to `Resources/Public/JavaScript/Backend/my-module.js` as shown below: